jeremyButtler/bioTools/README.md

        https://github.com/jenniferlu717/KrakenTools
      )
     - works on linux complies on plan9
+  - tranSeq (converted from asfv annotation)
+    - translate fasta sequences to amino acids
+    - emboss program knock of (think similar name) also, many of these exist already,
 - niche or odd programs
   - adjCoords (freezeTB):
     - adjust mapping coordinates from genes to entire